Skip to main content

 West African fast-casual dish

-Named one of the New York Times' 50 best US restaurants, earned a Michelin recognition, and Esquire's 2025 Best New Restaurants — jollof rice and suya skewers at a quality-to-price ratio that's extraordinary.
+Named one of the New York Times' 50 best US restaurants.
+Michelin-recognized.
+Esquire's 2025 Best New Restaurants.
+Jollof rice and suya skewers at an extraordinary quality-to-price ratio.

 Modern Asian-American dish

-Led by James Beard Award finalists Evelyn Garcia and Henry Lu, drawing on Houston's immigrant communities: Thai-fried chicken, tandoori lamb belly, and mussels with red curry in a relaxed but technically serious dining room.
+Led by James Beard Award finalists Evelyn Garcia and Henry Lu.
+Draws on Houston's immigrant communities: Thai-fried chicken, tandoori lamb belly, mussels with red curry.
+Relaxed dining room, technically serious kitchen.

 Mediterranean (cafeteria-style) dish

-The most-recommended affordable meal in Houston — cafeteria-style pita, hummus, and kebabs where a full meal runs $18, and the lamb shank at $25 is genuinely excellent.
+The most-recommended affordable meal in Houston.
+Cafeteria-style pita, hummus, kebabs.
+A full meal runs $18.
+The lamb shank at $25 is excellent.

 Creole / Southern dish

-A Houston institution since 1967, sister to New Orleans' Commander's Palace; the Sunday Jazz Brunch is a full event — turtle soup, bananas Foster tableside — worth scheduling around.
+Houston institution since 1967, sister to New Orleans' Commander's Palace.
+The Sunday Jazz Brunch is a full event: turtle soup, bananas Foster tableside.
+Worth scheduling around.

 Japanese (non-traditional) dish

-Chef Tyson Cole's Houston outpost of the Austin original adds smoke and char to clean Japanese technique — the wagyu nigiri and charred octopus are among the city's best dinner-out splurges.
+Chef Tyson Cole's Houston outpost of the Austin original.
+Adds smoke and char to clean Japanese technique.
+The wagyu nigiri and charred octopus are among the city's best dinner splurges.

 What to See